GilEizenberg/ai-shopping-assistant/report.md

 ## Future Improvements

 If I had more time, I’d love to add:
-- Clarifying Questions – If the AI isn’t sure what you want, it could ask instead of guessing.
 - A Bigger Product Database – More categories and brands would make the recommendations better.
 - Persistent User Profiles – Right now, preferences reset when you restart.
 Saving them would make the AI even smarter.